Tutorial on survival modeling with applications to omics data: Beyond penalized and Bayesian Cox models

 \section{Beyond penalized and Bayesian Cox models}

 In this tutorial, we mainly focused on penalized regressions and Bayesian hierarchical models in the Cox proportional hazards framework.
 One can extend this framework in several ways.
-For instance, stay in a likelihood-based modelling framework, but replace the partial likelihood function of the semi-parametric Cox model by alternative likelihood functions (which do not necessarily need to imply proportional hazards), e.g. for parametric survival models like exponential, Weibull, or accelerated failure time (AFT) models, or for Aalen's additive hazard model \citep{GorstRasmussen2012,Wang2019}.
-Alternatively, one can move to a more algorithmic machine learning approach, such as tree-based boosting or bagging methods, e.g. random survival forests \citep{Hothorn2006,Ishwaran2008,Binder2008,Jaeger2019,Hornung2019}, and (deep) neural networks \citep{Wiegrebe2023}.
+For instance, one can stay in a likelihood-based modeling framework, but replace the partial likelihood function of the semi-parametric Cox model by alternative likelihood functions (which do not necessarily need to imply proportional hazards), e.g., parametric survival models like exponential, Weibull, or accelerated failure time (AFT) models, or Aalen's additive hazard model \citep{GorstRasmussen2012}.
+Alternatively, one can move to a more algorithmic machine learning approach, such as tree-based boosting or bagging methods, e.g., random survival forests \citep{Hothorn2006,Binder2008,Jaeger2019}, or (deep) neural networks \citep{Wiegrebe2023}.

-\cite{Hothorn2006} and \cite{Ishwaran2008} introduced ensemble tree methods for analyzing right-censored survival data, which construct ensembles from base learners, e.g., binary survival trees for each omics feature. \cite{Hothorn2006} also proposed a gradient boosting algorithm to predict the survival time of patients with acute myeloid leukemia (AML), based on clinical and omics features.
-Similarly, \cite{Binder2008} developed a likelihood-based boosting method, which aims to maximize the Cox partial likelihood function, for modelling time-to-event data based on high-dimensional omics input data and which also allows the inclusion of a small number of mandatory covariates.
+\cite{Hothorn2006} introduced ensemble tree methods for analyzing right-censored survival data, which construct ensembles from base learners, e.g., binary survival trees for each omics feature. \cite{Hothorn2006} also proposed a gradient boosting algorithm to predict the survival time of patients with acute myeloid leukemia (AML), based on clinical and omics features.
+Similarly, \cite{Binder2008} developed a likelihood-based boosting method, which aims to maximize the Cox partial likelihood function, for modeling time-to-event data based on high-dimensional omics input data and which also allows the inclusion of a small number of mandatory covariates.
 In general, one needs to be cautious if using some machine learning methods that are not well-suited for high-dimensional features.
-For example, \cite{Kvamme2019} proposed extensions of the Cox model with neural networks, which are only valid if the number of covariates is smaller than the number of samples, i.e. if $p < n$.
+For example, \cite{Kvamme2019} proposed extensions of the Cox model with neural networks, which are only valid if the number of covariates is smaller than the number of samples, i.e., if $p < n$.
 A systematic review of deep learning for survival analysis, which includes a survey of methods suitable for high-dimensional data ($p > n$), is provided by \cite{Wiegrebe2023}.